Skip to secondary navigation Skip to main content

 • Section 508 conformant: The entire ICT product meets all applicable Section 508 standards.
 For example, for a web page to be conformant, the entire web page must meet all applicable 38 WCAG Level A and AA Success Criteria.

-• Section 508 conformance validation testing: Testing to verify that an implementation meets the requirements of the Section 508 standards.
+• Section 508 conformance validation testing: Testing to confirm an IT implementation meets the requirements of the relevant Section 508 standards.
 The requirements or criteria for conformance must be specified.

-• Section 508 Program Manager: Manager of an agency Section 508 program on behalf of the agency CIO, to include developing and maintaining agency policies, guidance, and best practices.
-Some agencies might not have an individual with this title, but there may be an individual assigned the same duties and responsibilities.
+• Section 508 Program Manager: Manager of a reporting entity’s Section 508 program on behalf of the reporting entity CIO whose duties include developing and maintaining policies, guidance, and best practices.
+Some reporting entities might not have an individual with this title, but there may be an individual assigned the same duties and responsibilities.
 Used interchangeably with Section 508 Coordinator.
+See M-24-08 for additional roles and responsibilities.

-• Shared Service: A Federal shared service in this context is defined as information technology function that is provided for consumption by multiple organizations across Federal agencies by a single Federal Agency.
+• Shared Service: A federal shared service in this context is defined as an information technology function that is provided for consumption by multiple organizations across federal agencies by a single federal agency.

-• Solicitation: Any request to submit offers or quotations to the Government.
-Solicitations under sealed bid procedures are called “invitations for bids.”
-Solicitations under negotiated procedures are called “requests for proposals.”
+• Solicitation: A request for bids or proposals from the federal government.
 Solicitations under simplified acquisition procedures may require submission of either a quotation or an offer (from the FAR).

-• Sometimes: Used to describe activities that are performed 1%-24% of the time.
+• Sometimes: Used to describe activities that are performed approximately 1% to 24% of the time.

-• Sufficient: Enough to meet the needs of a proposed end.
+• Sufficient: Adequate to meet the needs of a requirement.

 T

-• Telework Agreement: Written agreement for anyone who works remotely (regularly or otherwise).
+• Telework Agreement: A written agreement for remote work conditions.
 May also be referred to as a remote work agreement.
-This may be an online form or an electronic document.

-• Training Plan: A plan that defines who within the agency should receive training, the training schedule, and mandatory training.
+• Training Plan: A plan that defines who within the reporting entity should receive training, the training schedule, and mandatory training.

 U

-• User Acceptance Testing (UAT): A phase of development/deployment in which the application is tested to ensure the application can handle real-world tasks and affirm that the performance meets development specifications, including ICT accessibility requirements, before being accepted by the agency/business representative.
+• User Acceptance Testing (UAT): A phase of development or deployment in which the application is tested to ensure the application can handle real-world tasks and affirm the performance meets development specifications, including ICT accessibility requirements, before being accepted by the reporting entity or business representative.

 V

-• VPAT® or Voluntary Product Accessibility Template: A product of the Information Technology Industry Council, the VPAT® is a reporting format for assisting buyers and sellers in identifying information and communications technology (ICT) products and services with accessibility features.
+• VPAT® or Voluntary Product Accessibility Template: A product of the Information Technology Industry Council, the VPAT® is a reporting format for assisting buyers and sellers in identifying ICT products and services with accessibility features.
 A completed VPAT® is referred to as an Accessibility Conformance Report (ACR).

 W

-• Web Content Accessibility Guidelines (WCAG): WCAG (current versions 2 and 2.1 (coming soon 2.2), levels A, AA, and AAA) is developed through the World Wide Web Consortium (W3C) process in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
+• Web Content Accessibility Guidelines (WCAG): WCAG (current versions 2, 2.1, and 2.2 levels A, AA, and AAA) is developed through the World Wide Web Consortium (W3C) process in cooperation with individuals and organizations around the world.
+The purpose is to provide a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
 The WCAG documents explain how to make web content more accessible to people with disabilities.

-• Web page (webpage): A hypertext document on the World Wide Web, including resources provided for rendering, retrieval, and presentation of content, such as images and style sheets.
+• Web page (webpage): A document on the World Wide Web, including resources provided for rendering, retrieval, and presentation of content.
 Web pages are delivered by a web server to the user and displayed in a web browser.
-Web-based applications with dynamic content or customizable views within a single page should be counted as one (1) page.
+Web-based applications with dynamic content or customizable views within a single page should be counted as one page.

-• Website: A website, and web-based application, consists of many web pages linked together under a common domain name.
+• Website: A website, and web-based application, consists of many web pages linked together under a common domain name such as “[agency].gov.”

 Section508.gov